matrix-org/matrix-spec-proposals/proposals/2654-unread-counts.md

 This MSC mentions edits, which are specified in [MSC1849](https://github.com/matrix-org/matrix-doc/pull/1849).
 Therefore, it is unclear whether this MSC can be merged before MSC1849.

+Unlike notifications, it is not possible to not have the homeserver provide an unread count for a given room.
+A way to do this will be described in a separate MSC.

 ## Alternatives